dennyhalim/biblia-online-vivendo-a-palavra/readme.txt

 Requires at least: 3.7.1

-Tested up to: 3.9.1
+Tested up to: 4.0

 Stable tag: trunk

-The Online Bible plugin installs the Holy Bible entirely in your Wordpress blog. versions: King James Edition - English, Almeida Corrigida Fiel - Português (1994), Spanish Reina Valera (1960).
+The Online Bible plugin installs the Holy Bible entirely in your Wordpress blog. versions: King James Edition - English, Almeida Corrigida Fiel - Português (1994), Spanish Reina Valera (1960) and the Louis Segond (1910).

 == Description ==

 Plugin for implementation of Bible Online in your Wordpress blog.
 With it, you can make available the Word of God and bless your website\'s users.
 The plugin allows to consult all 66 books of the Holy Bible.
-Versions: King James,Almeida Corrigida e Fiel (1994) and Spanish Reina-Valera.
+Versions: King James,Almeida Corrigida e Fiel (1994), Spanish Reina-Valera and the French Louis Segond (1910).

 == Changelog ==

+1.5.2
+	- The Louis Segond version was included, the shortcode for passage bible, share buttons, tags association, link generate for wellformed links.
 1.5.1
 	- The Spanish version Reina-Valera was included.
 1.5
 	- Internationalization and add English King James Version.
 1.4